wundergraph/wundergraph/examples/open-telemetry/README.md

 npm i && npm start
 ```

 After you have made a few requests, you can check the tracing data in Jaeger.
 Open the Jaeger UI at [http://localhost:16686](http://localhost:16686) and select the service `wundernode`.
 You should see a few traces.
-Click on one of them and you should see the following:
+Click on one of them and you should see all the spans.
 Configure hooks in the `wundergraph.server.ts` and check how the tracing data changes.

 #### Get all Continents (GraphQL Operation)